rei/rei-cedar-docs/docs/foundation/color/README.md

 <br>

 **Requesting a Token**
 If you have a request for a token that is missing, you can [submit a pull request to the cedar-token repo](https://www.npmjs.com/package/@rei/cdr-tokens#addingupdating-tokens) or ask in the [#cedar-user-support](https://rei.slack.com/messages/CA58YCGN4) Slack channel.
-View requirements on the <cdr-link :href="$withBase('/foundation/tokens?active-link=adding-tokens-to-the-repository')">adding tokens</cdr-link> on the Tokens article.
+View requirements in the <cdr-link :href="$withBase('/foundation/tokens/?active-link=adding-tokens-to-the-repository')">Adding Tokens to the Repository</cdr-link> section on the Tokens article.

 **Developing or Updating Cedar Components**
 The Cedar team welcomes contributions from the digital community at REI.
 If you are interested in contributing design or code, please reach out at in Slack at [#cedar-user-support](https://rei.slack.com/messages/CA58YCGN4), email [cedar@rei.com](mailto:cedar@rei.com), or talk to your manager.